Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: System Design

 \section{System Design}

 In Fig.~\ref{fig:block_tx}, we show the overall structure and components of the transmission system over a Markov-Middleton IN channel considered in this paper.
-This section will first introduce the bit-interleaved convolutional-coded DPSK transmitter and then detail the design methodology for the corresponding turbo-DPSK-IN receiver.
+This section will first introduce the bit-interleaved convolutional-coded DE-PSK transmitter and then detail the design methodology for the corresponding turbo-DE-PSK-IN receiver.